grasshoff/philhistcomp/documentation/docs/project_disagreement/hcq_expressing_disagreement_in_abstracts.md

 | PRO           | `The findings`  |                | `support`   | `the hypothesis that these drugs have efficacy in the treatment of COVID-19` |
 | CON           | `These results` | `[do] not`     | `support`   | `the use of HCQ in patients hospitalised for documented SARS-CoV-2-positive hypoxic pneumonia` |

+**Table1:** Structure of disagreement sentences.

-In case there is a SUPPORT-verb and an EVIDENCE-noun in a sentence the computer ought predict it as being a disagreement sentence.
-Chances are that it is one.
-Pairing an affirmative disagreement sentence (one without a negation expression) with a negated disagreement sentence will constitute a disagreement pair.
+In case there are both a SUPPORT-verb and an EVIDENCE-noun in a sentence the computer ought predict it as being a disagreement sentence.
+Pairing an affirmative disagreement sentence (one without a negation expression) together with a negated disagreement sentence will constitute a disagreement pair.

 But not all pairs of affirmative and negated disagreement sentences will make a disagreement pair.
 An example: